-230. (1) If any person committed to prison for non-payment of money ordered to be paid pays any sum in part satisfaction of the sum adjudged to be paid, the period of his or her imprisonment must be reduced by a number of days bearing as nearly as possible the same proportion to the total number of days for which the person was committed, as the sum so paid bears to the sum for which he or she is liable.

-(2) If a person is confined in a prison and wishes to make a payment in part satisfaction under subsection (1) - the person, at once take him or her before a magistrate; and
+- 230. (1) If any person committed to prison for non-payment of money ordered to be paid pays any sum in part satisfaction of the sum adjudged to be paid, the period of his or her imprisonment must be reduced by a number of days bearing as nearly as possible the same proportion to the total number of days for which the person was committed, as the sum so paid bears to the sum for which he or she is liable. - (2) If a person is confined in a prison and wishes to make a payment in part satisfaction under subsection (1) - (a) the Superintendent of Prisons must, on application being made to him or her by the person, at once take him or her before a magistrate; and - (b) the magistrate must certify the amount by which the period of imprisonment originally awarded is reduced by the payment in part satisfaction, and must make such order as is required in the circumstances.